 What is the difference between a Debt Agreement and a Personal Insolvency Agreement?

 A Personal Insolvency Agreement (PIA) is a type of debt agreement that a person can apply for if their assets, debts, or income exceeds the eligibility criteria for a part 9 debt agreement.
-Unlike a Part 9 Debt Agreement, a Personal Insolvency Agreement differs because:
+A Personal Insolvency Agreement is different from a Part 9 Debt Agreement because:

 - A trustee is appointed (instead of a debt agreement administrator) to take control of your property.